wolfemd/GenomicSelectionManual/docs/04-prep_genos.md

 ## Subset VCF

-- There _may_ be multiple imputed DNA samples corresponding to a single unique ‘germplasmName’.
+-   There *may* be multiple imputed DNA samples corresponding to a single unique 'germplasmName'.
 For matching to the phenotypic observations in downstream analyses, a single entry in the VCF file must be chosen per 'germplasmName'.
 -   Remove extraneous samples, if any.
 -   **For example / tutorial purposes ONLY:** randomly sample and subset the number of SNPs to only a few thousand, for quick, local computations.

 ### Remove duplicate samples

 Cassavabase returned multiple columns in the VCF file with the same column-name, because of multiple tissue_samples per germplasmName.
 This prevents using certain tools, e.g. `bcftools` which errors.

 **Manual solution required:**

 Write just the column-names of the VCF to disk.
 Here's a one-liner:

 ```bash
 egrep "^#CHROM" data/BreedBaseGenotypesDownload.vcf | head -n1 > data/vcf_colnames.txt
 # egrep "^##SynonymsOfAccessions=" data/BreedBaseGenotypesDownload.vcf | head -n1 > data/vcf_synonyms.txt
 ```

 Read the column-names-file to R. Exclude the first 9 elements as they are standard VCF columns, not "germplasmName"

 ```r
 vcf_sample_names<-readLines("data/vcf_colnames.txt") %>%